emilkarlen/exactly/README.md

 shellcheck is under construction.

-Current version is fully functional, though, but syntax may change in the future.
+Current version is fully functional, and has a lot of features, including a help system.
+But syntax may change in the future.

-Alo lacks an installer.
+Install using setuptools (`python3 setup.py build; sudo python3 setup.py install`).

-A first version is planned to be released before summer.
+A first version is planned to be released this year.

-shellcheck is a Python 3 application. `src/shellcheck.py` is the man program.
+See the `examples` directory for examples.

 Example
 =======

-The following test case is supported by the current version.
+The following test case (and more) is supported by the current version.